 This blog discussed the best tips and strategies to be followed when Documenting REST API and provided a brief understanding of REST API and its documentation process.

 Want to take Hevo for a spin?
 Sign Up here for a 14-day free trial and experience the feature-rich Hevo suite first hand.
-You can also have a look at the unbeatable pricing that will help you choose the right plan for your business needs.
+You can also have a look at the unbeatable Hevo Pricing that will help you choose the right plan for your business needs.

 Share your experience of learning about the best strategies and tips that you must incorporate while Documenting REST APIs.
 Share your thoughts in the comment section below!